No passwords, no registration, no paywalls, no popups, no AI

 June 19, 2009

-AMS 2488 alkaline anodizing of titanium builds a corrosion resistant and gall resistant oxide surface on titanium; the best-known provider of that treatment is Tiodize, but other companies like Titanium Finishing Co. also specialize in it, and a few general plating jobshops offer it.
+AMS 2488 alkaline anodizing of titanium builds a corrosion resistant, wear resistant, and gall resistant oxide surface on titanium -- so it is a process done on titanium substrates.
+The coating is titanium oxide, not MMO (mixed metal oxides).
+The best-known provider of that treatment is probably Tiodize, but other companies like Titanium Finishing Co. also specialize in it, and a small number of general plating jobshops offer it as well.

-If I did not answer your question, please clarify exactly what you want.
+If this did not answer your question, please clarify what you want.
 Thanks!

 Regards,